-The country of origin of the Cleveland Bay horse is England.
-It is an old horse breed that is developed in the Cleveland area of Yorkshire, in North East England and the only native horse of England that doesnt belong to the heavy horse group, as Shire, Clydesdale and Suffolk Punch.
-As a type it resemble to the Irish Draught horse, although they are completely unrelated.
+Cleveland Bay horse originated from England.
+It is an old horse breed that is developed in the Cleveland area of Yorkshire, in North East England and the only native horse of England that doesn`t belong to the heavy horse group, like the Shire, Clydesdale and Suffolk Punch.
+As a type, it resembles the Irish Draught horse, although they are completely unrelated.

-The historical beginnings of the breed are from the medieval time, when the churches and monasteries were breeding them in order to maintain a pack horse that is good for carrying goods from one to other monastery in northeast England.
-They got a nickname Chapman Horse by the traveling people that trade goods to earn profit, known as chapmen.
+The historical beginnings of the breed are from the medieval time when the churches and monasteries were breeding them in order to maintain a packhorse that is good for carrying goods from one to another monastery in northeast England.
+They got a nickname Chapman Horse by the traveling people that trade goods to earn a profit, known as chapmen.
 Chapmen mares were crossed with Barb horses, brought from France and Andalusian horses that were bred in the royal stud in Cordoba, Spain.

-On the other hand white markings are not allowed and those horses cant be registered in the stud book, accept if they have a small star on the forehead.
-A pure bred Cleveland Bay has black points, although horses with red below the knees and hocks are not disqualified from registration.
+On the other hand, white markings are not allowed and those horses can`t be registered in the stud book, except if they have a small star on the forehead.
+A purebred Cleveland Bay has black points, although horses with red below the knees and hocks are not disqualified from registration.
 This characteristic appears when a Cleveland Bay mare is crossed with a chestnut Thoroughbred stallion.